×

 The law and the tabernacle served as a representation of Christ and the true tabernacle in heaven, and now that Christ has come it is fulfilled.
 The truths demonstrated inside the tabernacle are now to be a reality within the tabernacle of the human bodies of believers, in their conscience.

-Jesus’ perfect (complete, once and for all) sacrifice cleanses our guilt in the presence of God.
+Jesus’s perfect (complete, once and for all) sacrifice cleanses our guilt in the presence of God.
 We have nothing to do with that, only to receive it.
-But in order to have our consciences cleansed, we need to continually allow Jesus to perform His high priestly work upon our hearts.
+But to have our consciences cleansed, we need to continually allow Jesus to perform His high priestly work upon our hearts.
 And that requires us to approach Him.

-Paul is making it clear that the Old Covenant and practices are not sufficient and the New Covenant is greater.
-The gifts and sacrifices offered previously were not sufficient: they were made up of food and drink and various washings and regulations for the body, but they could not make the worshiper perfect in conscience.
+The Pauline Author is making it clear that the Old Covenant and practices are not sufficient and the New Covenant is greater: Accordingly both gifts and sacrifices are offered which cannot make the worshiper perfect in conscience (v 9).
+The gifts and sacrifices offered previously were not sufficient; they relate only to food and drink and various washings and regulations for the body (v 10).

-As we learned in Hebrews chapter 7, if the law had been able to make us perfect there would have been no need for a greater high priest.
+As we learned in Hebrews 7:11, if the law had been able to make us perfect there would have been no need for a greater high priest.
 But the law was not able to make us perfect, so Jesus came to establish a new and greater covenant.

 8 The Holy Spirit is signifying this, that the way into the holy place has not yet been disclosed while the outer tabernacle is still standing, 9 which is a symbol for the present time.
 Accordingly both gifts and sacrifices are offered which cannot make the worshiper perfect in conscience, 10 since they relate only to food and drink and various washings, regulations for the body imposed until a time of reformation.